phi-grib/TOXTRUST/README.md

 python -m ipykernel install --user --name dst --display-name "Python (dst)"
 ```

-To open the notebook, type:
+To open jupyter notebook, switch back to the environment in which jupyter is installed and type:

 ```bash
 jupyter notebook